VernonGrant/gnu-c-language-manual/markdown/Pointer-Arithmetic.md

 }
 ```

-The addition operation does not know where arrays are.
-All it does is
+The addition operation does not know where arrays begin or end in
-add the integer (multiplied by object size) to the value of the pointer.
+memory.
+All it does is add the integer (multiplied by target object
-When the initial pointer and the result point into a single array, the
+size) to the numeric value of the pointer.
+When the initial pointer and
-result is well-defined.
+the result point into the same array, the result is well-defined.

 **Warning:** Only experts should do pointer arithmetic involving
 pointers into different memory objects.